Junoiri/Early-Sepsis-Detection-Using-Machine-Learning/README.md

 Predicting too early (12–24 hours) reduces reliability, while predicting too late leaves no time for action.

-A **6-hour window** gives doctors a realistic amount of time to confirm the diagnosis, start antibiotics or fluids, and prevent further organ damage — while still keeping the model’s predictions accurate and trustworthy.
+A **6-hour window** gives doctors a realistic amount of time to confirm the diagnosis, start antibiotics or fluids, and prevent further organ damage -while still keeping the model’s predictions accurate and trustworthy.

 In short, it’s a **sweet spot** between **model performance** and **clinical usefulness**.